Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 * Deterministic operation of every spend.
 * More efficient storage of state  (although this depends on implementation).
 * Increased privacy, since one user usually has many coins.
+* Re-applying mempool transactions after a new block is not necessary due to deterministic results.